phuong-nguyen-ngoc/phuong-nguyen-ngoc/README.md

 🌱  I’m interested in data analytics, devops engineering, and machine learning.

 👀  My hobbies are playing table tennis and making clay crafts.
-Follow me on tiktok at banhbaokieusa to watch my tutorials!

 🔭  I'm open to any opporutnities to work, collaborate, and connect with folks who share the same interests (both technologically and recreationally!)